 Peer review of The Netherlands National Strategy for Sustainable Development

-Various mechanisms are used to monitor progress and implementation of National Strategies for Sustainable Development (NSDS), eg, internal reviews, external auditing, parliamentary and budgetary reviews, and indicator-based monitoring.
+Various mechanisms were used to monitor the progress and implementation of National Strategies for Sustainable Development (NSDS), such as internal reviews, external auditing, parliamentary and budgetary reviews, and indicator-based monitoring.

-This approach was then adopted by the European Commission for the voluntary peer review of EU member state strategies – a commitment made in the 2006 EU SD strategy.
-And a similar approach has been promoted by UNDESA in other countries, based on the shared-learning approach, eg Korea.
+This approach was then adopted by the European Commission for the voluntary peer review of EU member state strategies – a commitment made in the 2006 European Union Sustainable Development.
+And a similar approach, based on shared learning, has been promoted by UNDESA in other countries, such as Korea.

 In response to the EU call, in 2006, the Netherlands decided to undertake a peer review of its National Strategies for Sustainable Development.
 The process was managed by the Netherlands Council for Research on Spatial Planning, Nature and the Environment (RMNO).
-Barry Dalal-Clayton was engaged to advice the RMNO and peers on the process and act as facilitator.
+Dalal-Clayton was engaged to advise on the process and act as facilitator.

 The review involved several steps: